wernerpyke/pyxel/docs/pyke_pyxel_API.md

 def collides_with(coord: "coord")
 ```

-Return True if this tile collides with another tile using AABB.
+Return True if this `coord` collides with another `coord` using AABB.

 This uses an axis-aligned bounding box (AABB) test with a small
 tolerance to reduce false positives on exact-edge overlaps.